CusterJ/data-aggr/README.md

-This project consists of two services.
+This project consists of two services that communicate using gRPC.

 The **READER** service reads a json file with data (or generates a file with fake data) and serves two handlers.
 - /generate - Generates a file ex:`http://localhost:8002/generate?length=500`